-Meanwhile, in the trenches, certified diabetes educator (CDE) Erin Kelly, who works for Harvard’s Joslin Diabetes Center, isn’t so sure.
+Meanwhile, in the trenches, certified diabetes care and education specialist (CDCES) Erin Kelly, who works for Harvard’s Joslin Diabetes Center, isn’t so sure.
 She says, “We see dry skin across the board with all patients.
 Rarely would I assert that the dry skin is caused by hyperglycemia; it’s too hard to correlate in the presence of other factors.”

 So take your pick, but regardless of the cause of the dry, itchy hands and cracked lips, you need to fix the problem, both for comfort and, because left alone, dry skin can become a dangerous ticking time bomb for people with diabetes.

 Preventing diabetic dry skin

 While there doesn’t seem to be much agreement on the causes of dry skin in people with diabetes, the experts we talked to are in universal agreement on how to stay ahead of it.
 Their number one recommendation is to use fragrance-free skin care products.
 In Levy’s words, “Use Dove instead of Irish Spring.
 Irish Spring may smell great, but it dries out the skin.”
 Of course, Levy emphasizes the importance of getting and keeping blood sugar in control as the first step toward preventing dry skin issues, but after that, she advises avoiding hot showers, another point that all our experts agree on.

 Anthony says patients should also avoid what he calls “over-bathing,” noting that many people with dry skin will bathe two to three times a day, partly because it “feels good,” and partly because many people assume this will help moisturize the skin.
 But, in fact, frequent bathing actually dries out the skin more, according to Anthony.
 He also advises patients not to scrub too hard when bathing, to blot dry, and then to apply cream or lotion to damp skin.